-We consider several 1D systems, leaving the 2D case to a separate forthcoming publication \cite{Yang25new}.
+We consider several 1D systems, leaving the 2D case to separate publications \cite{Yang25new,Yang25new2}.
 In addition to the conventional $t$-$J$ chain, we also consider its extension to a dimerized chain (with alternating strong and weak couplings $t_i$, $J_i$).
-Moreover, we also investigate the uniform $t$–$J$–$Q$ chain, with the $Q$ term defined as a product of three neighboring singlet projectors;
+Moreover, we also investigate the uniform $t$–$J$–$Q$ chain, with the $Q$ term defined as a product of three neighboring singlet projectors,

 where $\langle ijklmn\rangle$ indicates six consecutive sites and the sum is over all such translated segments of sites, again with periodic boundary conditions.
-Beyond a critical $Q/J$ ratio, the correlated singlet projection stabilizes a spontaneously dimerized doubly-degenerate ground state (a valence-bond solid, VBS phase).
+Beyond a critical $Q/J$ ratio, the correlated singlet projection stabilizes a spontaneously dimerized doubly-degenerate ground state (a valence-bond solid, VBS).
 A VBS phase also exists with only two projectors $P_{ij}P_{kl}$ \cite{Tang11,Tang13} in the $Q$ terms, but here we use three of them in order to achieve a more robust dimerization (maximized when $J=0$).
 The dimerization transition of the host spin chain is in the same universality class as the conventional frustrated $J_1$-$J_2$ Heisenberg chain \cite{Majumdar69,Majumdar70,Okamoto92,Nomura94}, driven by a marginal operator as described by the level $k=1$ Wess-Zumino-Witten field theory \cite{Wess71,Witten83,Witten84}.

 Carrying out QMC calculations of the imaginary-time correlators